AmandaLinLi/Data-Science-Blog/README.md

 - 3. To visualize deaths/100 cases and recovered/100 cases of Covid-19 among countries in each WHO regions

 ## Secondary Motivation
-- Using machine linearing (liear regression) method to show how some factors of interests contribute to death/100 cases
+- Using machine learing (linear regression) method to show how some factors of interests contribute to death/100 cases

 # Files in the repository